 3. Disable Legacy Protocol Authentication When Necessary

-Legacy protocols do not support MFA features that help to reduce cybersecurity risks.
+Legacy protocols do not support MFA features that help to mitigate risks of an intrusion.
 They become good entry points for adversaries targeting your company.
-Therefore, it is best practice to disable legacy authentication to lessen risks.
+Therefore, it is best practice to disable legacy authentication to reduce risks.

 In case a firm needs to use legacy protocols for older email clients, the protocols will not be disabled.
-The email accounts become a vulnerability because they can be accessed via the internet – you only require a password and username to access them.
+The email accounts become a vulnerability because they can be accessed via the internet requiring only a password and username to access them, rendering multi-factor measures useless for these users.

 An excellent way of mitigating this issue is to restrict access to legacy protocols to select users who need them.
 By limiting the users who access legacy protocol authentication methods, you lessen an organization’s attack surface substantially.